-- 72. By failing to adequately explain the procedures for electing coverage, as required by 29 C.F.R. § 2590.606-4(b)(4)(v), coupled with the complete omission from Exhibit "B" of how to actually enroll in COBRA, the consequences for untimely payments, failure to include all required explanatory information, and even who the Plan Administrator is, or even the name of the Plan itself, Defendant cumulatively violated 29 C.F.R. § 2590.606-4(b)(4). - 73.
-This particular section mandates that employers, like Defendant, must provide a notice of continuation coverage written in a manner calculated "to be understood by the average plan participant."
+73. By failing to adequately explain the procedures for electing coverage, as required

+- by 29 C.F.R. § 2590.606-4(b)(4)(v), coupled with the complete omission the required explanation of the continuation coverage termination date, and failure to include all required explanatory information, or even the name of the Plan itself, Defendant cumulatively violated 29 C.F.R. § 2590.606-4(b)(4). - 74.
+This particular section mandates that employers, like Defendant, must provide a notice of continuation coverage written in a manner calculated "to be understood by the average plan participant." - 75.
 Without the aforementioned critical pieces of, Defendant's COBRA notice cannot be said to be written in a manner calculated "to be understood by the average plan participant."
 Thus, Defendant violated 29 C.F.R. § 2590.606-4(b)(4)(v).